milos85vasic/Apache-Factory/README.md

 # Compatibility

-Tool is developed for and tested with Centos 7.
+Tool is developed for and tested with CentOS 7.

 # Hot to use